SHS-Peb/guess-my-number/README.md

+# Guess My Number

+## Description

 Welcome to the Number Guessing Game!
 This simple console application challenges the player to guess a randomly generated number between 1 and 100.
 It's a fun way to practice basic C++ concepts like loops, conditionals, user input, and random number generation.

-📋 How to Play
+## How to Play

-Run the program.
+1. Run the program.

-The computer will secretly pick a number between 1 and 100.
+2. The computer will secretly pick a number between 1 and 100.

-Enter your guesses when prompted.
+3. Enter your guesses when prompted.

-After each guess, you'll be told if your guess was too low, too high, or correct.
+4. After each guess, you'll be told if your guess was too low, too high, or correct.

-Keep guessing until you find the correct number!
+5. Keep guessing until you find the correct number.

-When you guess correctly, you'll see how many attempts you took.
+6. When you guess correctly, the program will display how many attempts you took.

-🛠 Features
+## Features

-Random number generation with std::rand()
+- Random number generation with `std::rand()`

-User input validation through simple checks
+- Simple user input validation

-Keeps track of the number of attempts
+- Tracks the number of attempts

-Friendly feedback for each guess
+- Provides friendly feedback after each guess

-🚀 Getting Started
+## Getting Started

-Prerequisites
+### Prerequisites

-A C++ compiler (e.g., g++, clang++, or MSVC)
+- A C++ compiler such as `g++`, `clang++`, or MSVC

-Compiling the Code
+### Compiling the Code
-Using g++:

-g++ -o guessing_game guessing_game.cpp
+To compile using `g++`, run: `g++ -o guessing_game guessing_game.cpp`

+### Running the Program

-Then run the executable:
+Run the compiled executable:

-./guessing_game
-guessing_game.cpp
+`./guessing_game`